aliclark/the_wooden_sword/Consciousness  as Metaphysical Realism.md

 If that were so, either conscious experience is somehow informationarily useful to an organism, or it is useful as an incentivisation mechanism, or both.

-How is it actually implemented?
+How is it actually constructed?

 Is it like an oil painting that one can efficiently tend to specific details, and indefinitely make efficient alterations as needed with a brush?